 For many years, attrition has been one of the greatest challenges facing the industry, and one which has rarely been addressed with much in the way of a truly radical approach.
-The recession reduced attrition greatly, but recent years' data shows that this was a temporary respite, with attrition remaining around 20% on average, and 1 in 6 operations experiencing annual attrition of over 30%.
+The recession following the global economic downturn reduced attrition greatly, but recent years' data shows that this was a temporary respite, with attrition creeping up to close to 25% this year.